 If you want to visit Italy for tourism purposes, then you should apply for a Tourist visa.

 The people who need a tourism visa, the requirements, the application process, etc. got explained.

 You can find all the Italy visa information in the world here.

-To find out more about the visa that suits you, go through the menu of the site.
-You can find all the Italy types of visas at the left sidebar.
+To find out more about the visa that suits you, go through the menu on the site.
+You can find all the Italy types of visas on the left sidebar.

 You can check the visa library to find more information about other countries’ visas.

 In case you have some experience, please write it down in the comment section.
 Your comments let the readers choose better and avoid mistakes.
 Conveying your experiences as comments is a great help for applicants.